-The seed and juice are reportedly packed with antioxidants and there is evidence to support their use as a tonic to maintain a healthy liver and prostate.
+The seed and juice are packed with antioxidants and there is evidence to support their consumption as a tonic to maintain a healthy liver, prostate and blood pressure.

-Although naturally adapted to dry, warm temperate climates, it grows well and produces fair quality fruit in sub-humid to humid subtropical and tropical climates, generally in areas with annual lows of 10 to 24 °C, annual highs of 20 to 35°C, annual rainfall of 500 to 1500 mm and a dry season of 3 to 7 months, extending to 12 months with irrigation.
+Although naturally adapted to warm-temperate and Mediterranean climates, the plant grows well and produces fair to good quality fruit in sub-humid to humid subtropical and tropical climates, generally areas with annual lows of 10 to 25°C, annual highs of 20 to 35°C, annual rainfall of 700 to 4000 mm and a dry season of 3 to 7 months, extending to 12 months with irrigation.

-New plants can be easily grown from seed, but common practice is to use cuttings or air-layering (circumposing) techniques to produce plants with predictable and desirable characteristics, such as high fruit quality and yield.
-Suckering is a common problem feature, but is an additional source of suitable planting material.
+New plants are easily started from seed but common practice is to use cuttings or air-layering (circumposing) techniques to produce plants with predictable and desirable characteristics, such as good yields of high fruit quality.
+Suckering, though a common problem, is another potential source of suitable planting material.

 It performs best on free-draining loam, sand and limestone soils of a slightly acid to alkaline nature, generally with a pH of 6.0 to 8.5 and on sites with full to partial sun exposure.